vitalishapovalov/jest-decorated/docs/core/MockFn.md

 Also, Will be cleared after each test.

-Mock function will become accessible inside class methods via `this.annotatedPropertyName`.
+Mock function will become accessible inside class methods via `this.{annotatedPropertyName}`.

 ## Arguments